Knot concordance in homology cobordisms: The knot Floer complex for the core of surgery on a cable of the trefoil

 \end{corollary}

-\begin{proof} To determine $\tau(M,\J)$ and $\varep(M,\J)$, consider the generator $K$ (which is at $(i,j) =(0,-1)$).
-The homology class of $K$ in $\HFp(M)$ is a nontrivial element of both $\Im (\rho_* \circ \iota_{-1*})$ and $\Im (\rho_* \circ v_{-1*})$ that is in the image of $U^N \HF^+(M)$ for all $N \gg 0$, and moreover $v'_{-1*}([K]) \ne 0$.
+\begin{proof} To determine $\tau(Z,\T)$ and $\varep(Z,\T)$, consider the generator $K$ (which is at $(i,j) =(0,-1)$).
+The homology class of $K$ in $\HFp(Z)$ is a nontrivial element of both $\Im (\rho_* \circ \iota_{-1*})$ and $\Im (\rho_* \circ v_{-1*})$ that is in the image of $U^N \HF^+(Z)$ for all $N \gg 0$, and moreover $v'_{-1*}([K]) \ne 0$.
 (See Definition \ref{def:taunu}.)
-From this observation, it is straightforward to verify that $\tau(M,\J) = \nu(M,\J) = \nu'(M,\J) = -1$, and so $\varep(M,\J) =0$.
+From this observation, it is straightforward to verify that $\tau(Z,\T) = \nu(Z,\T) = \nu'(Z,\T) = -1$, and so $\varep(Z,\T) =0$.

-For the computation of $\Upsilon_{M,\J}$, we first note that $d(M)=-2$, and the part of $\HFi(M)$ in grading $-2$ is generated by the cycle $\xi = K + UG + UF$.
-For any $t \in [0,2]$, $\Upsilon_{M,\J}(t)$ equals $-2$ times the minimal value of $s$ for which $\xi \in C_s^t(M,\J)$.
+For the computation of $\Upsilon_{Z,\T}$, we first note that $d(Z)=-2$, and the part of $\HFi(Z)$ in grading $-2$ is generated by the cycle $\xi = K + UG + UF$.
+For any $t \in [0,2]$, $\Upsilon_{Z,\T}(t)$ equals $-2$ times the minimal value of $s$ for which $\xi \in C_s^t(Z,\T)$.
 When $t \in [0,1]$, we see that

-so $\Upsilon_{M,\J}(t) = t$.
+so $\Upsilon_{Z,\T}(t) = t$.
 The case when $t \in [1,2]$ follows symmetrically. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:epsilonzerotaunonzero}] The homology sphere $M$ does not bound a homology ball, since $d(M)=-2$ as noted above.
-However, $Y = M \conn {-M}$ does bound an integer homology ball, namely $(M \smallsetminus B^3) \times I$.
-The knot $K = \J \conn U \subset M \conn -M$ (where $U$ denotes the unknot in $-M$) thus represents an element of $\CZhat$, and it has the same values of $\tau$, $\varep$, and $\Upsilon$ as $(M,\J)$, by the additivity properties of all three invariants. \end{proof}
+\begin{proof}[Proof of Proposition \ref{prop:epsilonzerotaunonzero}] The homology sphere $Z$ does not bound a homology ball, since $d(Z)=-2$ as noted above.
+However, $Y = Z \conn {-Z}$ does bound an integer homology ball, namely $(Z \smallsetminus B^3) \times I$.
+The knot $K = \T \conn U \subset Z \conn -Z$ (where $U$ denotes the unknot in $-Z$) thus represents an element of $\CZhat$, and it has the same values of $\tau$, $\varep$, and $\Upsilon$ as $(Z,\T)$, by the additivity properties of all three invariants. \end{proof}

-The rest of this section is devoted to proving Proposition \ref{prop:cfkcore} using the filtered mapping cone formula of \cite{HeddenLevine} described in Section~\ref{sec:surgery-cfk}.
-It is also possible to obtain the same results using the bordered minus theory of Lipshitz, Ozsv\'ath, and Thurston, which has not yet appeared.
+The rest of this section is devoted to proving Proposition \ref{prop:cfkcore} using the filtered mapping cone formula of \cite{HeddenLevine}, as described in Section~\ref{sec:surgery-cfk}.
+(Lipshitz, Ozsv\'ath, and Thurston have announced results providing a minus version of bordered Floer homology, with which we were able to give an alternate proof of Proposition \ref{prop:cfkcore}.)